union-imgcross icon

 Bonuses

-Employers are required to give a share of their profits to their employees.
-Employers must pay one of the following:
+You are required to give a share of your profits to your employees.
+You must pay one of the following:

 1. 30% of the company's net taxable income, subject to certain adjustments